Large Language Models and Games: A Survey and Roadmap: A Roadmap for Future Applications of LLMs in Games

-Finally, it is worth noting that one pillar of AI in games research is missing altogether from LLM research and applications surveyed: that of \textit{modeling players} \cite{yannakakis2018ai_games}.
-LLMs appear to offer promising, yet admittedly unexplored, methods for affective game computing \cite{yannakakis2023affective}.
-At first glance, this is not particularly surprising: while player modeling often relies on supervised machine learning algorithms, it is not as clear how this can be achieved via text input or output.
+Despite a few attempts to leverage LLMs for games user research (see Section \ref{sec:analyst}), there is much unexplored potential in this direction.
+LLMs so far are used to cluster gameplay logs \cite{wang2024player2vec,rasajski2024behave}, but they could also explain the groupings in the form of e.g. play personas \cite{canossa2009playpersona,canossa2009tombraider} described in natural language.
+Such a task would raise issues of explainability and privacy more broadly (see Section \ref{sec:limitations}), and would likely still involve a game designer or user researcher in the loop for quality assurance.
+More importantly, moving from these log-based clusters towards capturing the player's experience or emotional state \cite{yannakakis2023affective} remains an open challenge.
 In principle, an LLM could predict affective state transitions such as ``the game is more engaging now'' and thereby adapt the game environment to elicit a supposedly more engaging experience for the player.
 Learning such transitions builds on the experience-driven procedural content generation paradigm \cite{yannakakis2011experience} but with an LLM acting as the player experience model.
-We therefore envision the fine tuning of LLMs so that they learn to represent and infer player experience transitions based on in-game observations and demonstrations of experience.
-As highlighted in Section \ref{sec:limitations}, however, current LLMs struggle to capture user intent during conversation---let alone more ill-defined concepts such as players' emotion or engagement \cite{pinitas2023massive}.
+Future research could explore how LLMs can be fine-tuned to represent and infer player experience transitions based on in-game observations and demonstrations of experience.
+Two challenges need to be addressed for this: (a) representations of game states as natural language and (b) hallucinations of human experience.
+For the former challenge, potentially leveraging work of LLM players (see Section \ref{sec:player}) and how they pass the game state to the LLM seems a promising first step.
+For the latter challenge, however, current LLMs struggle to capture user intent during conversation \textemdash let alone more ill-defined concepts such as players' emotion or engagement \cite{pinitas2023massive}.
 Current datasets on affect in games are formatted as continuous or categorical variables, often fluctuating over time \cite{melhart2022again}, which would be challenging to format as text without processing.
-While perhaps using language as input or output for the player model requires some innovative pre-processing or more advanced LLM technologies, the underlying transformer architecture and attention-based algorithms show promise already.
-We expect more research on player modeling powered by transformers, such as leveraging behavior transformers \cite{shafiullah2022behavior} to imitate human playtraces grouped by playstyle \cite{pfau2022dungeon}.
+While perhaps using language as input or output for the player model requires some innovative pre-processing or more advanced LLM technologies, the underlying GPT architecture shows promise already.
+Broekens \emph{et al.} showed that ChatGPT could detect emotion in English text \cite{broekens_2023_finegrained}, although admittedly games include many more modalities (e.g. visuals, audio) than pure text, which is mainly relegated to narrative \cite{liapis2021chapter}.
+We expect more research on player modeling powered by transformers, if not LLMs directly, such as leveraging behavior transformers \cite{shafiullah2022behavior} to imitate human playtraces grouped by playstyle \cite{pfau2023dungeon}.